Kunull/Writeups/docs/WebSec.fr/babysteps/level01.md

 ### Retrieving the flag

-Now that we know the table name is `table2652065454664187289`, we can easily retrieve the password from the table.
+Now that we know the table name is `users`, we can easily retrieve the password from the table.

 If we provide the following input: